AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 but naturally looking areas, like biomes or countries.
 In this post I will explore and visualize some approaches.

 _Side note:_ why hex-based grid?
-Because it gives smooth natually-looking areas compared to square or rectangle grids for example.
+Because it gives smooth naturally-looking areas compared to square or rectangle grids for example.

 ## Flood fill